MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/teams-developer-portal.md

 ### Import an existing app

-Follow the steps to import and manage your existing app in the Developer Portal:
+Follow the steps to import and manage your existing app in Developer Portal:

 1. Select **Apps** from the left pane of the Developer Portal.
 1. Select **Import App**.